 One of the key research efforts towards improving energy security is in the area of developing technologies which enables the efficient exploitation of a more diversified array of renewable energy resources.
-The world's growing energy needs as well as the increased awareness for sustainability has resulted in an increased adoption of renewable sources enabled by nanotechnology such as: improved fuel cells and optimised/flexible solar cells for energy production.
-Nanotechnology has thus, been employed in the exploitation of solar energy resources as well as biofuels.
+The world's growing energy needs as well as the increased awareness for sustainability has resulted in an increased adoption of renewable sources enabled by nanotechnology such as: improved fuel cells and optimised/flexible solar cells for energy resources as well as biofuels.
 More efficient fuel cells have been developed using carbon nano-tubes and nano-fibres.
-Some of the initial commercial portable fuel cells improve conventional methanol polymer electrolyte membrane (PEM) fuel-cell technology with nano-structured catalytic layers and MEMS-based micro reformers.
-Nanotechnology has also enabled the production of optimised/flexible solar cells using thin film nanostructures.
+Some of the initial commercial portable fuel cells improve conventional methanol polymer electrolyte membrane (PEM) fuel-cell technology has also enabled the production of optimised/flexible solar cells using thin film nanostructures.
 These developments enable the efficient exploitation of natural resources for increased energy production in a sustainable manner.